-- (i) The basic sum assured and bonuses added to date or the bid value of the with profits units, plus any interim and final bonus. - (ii) A percentage of the face or bid value of the account. - (iii) A formula is applied, typically a return of premiums, possibly accumulated at a particular interest rate (this method is commonly used for conventional pensions policies). - (iv) As (i) but subject to a minimum death benefit.
+- (i) The basic sum assured and bonuses added to date, plus any interim and final bonus. - (ii) A formula is applied, typically a return of premiums, possibly accumulated at a particular interest rate (this method is commonly used for conventional pensions policies).

-Surrender values paid on conventional with profits policies, including pensions payable on early and late retirement, are, unless specified in the policy document, calculated in accordance with bases determined by the Directors of ALPI DAC and reviewed periodically.
+Surrender values paid on conventional With-Profits policies, including pensions payable on early and late retirement, are, unless specified in the policy document, calculated in accordance with bases determined by the Directors of ALPI DAC and reviewed periodically.